SergeoLacruz/inventree-supplier-panel/README.md

 The plugin also transfers your IPNs (internal part numbers).
 Mouser reserves a field for such numbers.
 They show up in your shopping cart as well as on the invoice and even on the labels that they put onto the bags and reels.

+The panel is only displayed when the supplier of the current purchase order is Mouser.
+In addition the current user must have change, add or delete access to purchase orders.

 ## How it works